HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available: 'qrng', 'label.switching'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  6.3Mb
+      sub-directories of 1Mb or more:
+        libs   5.6Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘stats4’
+      All declared Imports should be used.
     ```

 # BatchGetSymbols